 Use cases of computer vision in healthcare

 1. Radiology and oncology.
-Computer vision has broad application in healthcare but especially in the fields of radiology and oncology for monitoring the progression of tumors, detecting bone fractures, and looking for metastases in the tissues.
-Breast cancer, lung cancer, leukemia, prostate cancer, and others are all malignancies that can be detected by computer-aided diagnosis.
+Computer vision has broad application in healthcare but especially in the fields of radiology and oncology.
+The potential use cases include monitoring of tumor progression, bone fractures detection, and the search for metastases in the tissues.
+Breast cancer, lung cancer, leukemia, prostate cancer, and others are all malignancies that can be detected through computer-aided diagnosis.
 In particular, AI-powered solutions like IBM Watson Imaging Clinical Review are designed to augment radiologists and make the medical image interpretation cheaper, faster, and more accurate.
 They allow improving overall radiology department quality and providing patients with better and more reliable medical care.

 - Vascular imaging